Australia

 Nelson Bay

-Nelson Bay is the largest town in the Port Stephens area and has one epic drawcard—more than 100 dolphins live in the pristine waters of the Port Stephens-Great Lakes Marine Park making it one of the best spots in Australia to swim with dolphins.
-Thousands of whales migrate past this charming town between May and November, so a whale watching tour is mandatory.
+Nelson Bay is the largest town in the Port Stephens area and has one very cute drawcard—more than 100 dolphins live in the pristine waters of the Port Stephens-Great Lakes Marine Park making it one of the best spots in Australia to swim with dolphins.
+Thousands of whales migrate past this charming town between May and November, so I'd say a whale watching tour is mandatory.
 Cycle along the waterfront the perfect picnic spot at Bagnalls Beach, climb to the top of Gan Gan Hill Lookout and dip below the water at Fly Point-Halifax Aquatic Reserve, which boasts a colourful array of sea life.
 Indulge in truly exquisite seafood at Little Beach Boathouse, a stunning waterfront restaurant with an emphasis on fresh local seafood.

 Central Coast